nfrastack/zeroplex/contrib/systemd/README.md

 In this example:

-- `--log-level debug` sets the logging level to debug.
+- `--log-level debug` sets the logging level to debug (nested config key).
 - `--dry-run` enables dry-run mode, where no changes are applied.

 After modifying the service file, reload the systemd daemon and restart the service: